madlib-lang/madlib-website/docs/EXPRESSIONS.md

 (255 :: Byte)
 (0 :: Byte)
 ```
-Note that if used in a context where the type is not forced to be a byte it might resolve to an integer due to how the Number instance default resolution works.
+**NB**: Note that if bytes are used in a context where the type is not coerced (as above), it might resolve as an integer due to how the Number instance default resolution works.

 ### Float
 Float literals are numbers with a decimal part, possibly prefixed with `-`.